hanford/dot/README.md

-script for install homebrew, node, n, autojump and configuring OS X how I prefer
+script to install homebrew, node, n, autojump and some config for OS X

 Using `zsh` with [Pure prompt](https://github.com/sindresorhus/pure)